HolmesLab/holmeslab/docs/Projects/PCX/accessing-eris.md

     - **Form field answers:**

         ERISOne Linux Cluster Account Request Form
         Submitted by user: <netID>

-        Submitted values are:

         MGB Username: <netID>
         Full Name: <Your name>
         Position: Research Collaborator EW
         Department: RSCH Imaging Center-Baker
         Institution: The McLean Hospital Corporation
         Email: <netID>@mgb.org

-        Phone:
+        Phone: <enter your phone number>
         Office Location: REMOTE
         Principal Investigator: Justin Baker
         Principal Investigator's Email: <justin's email>

-        Principal Investigator's Mass General Brigham ID: jtbaker
+        Principal Investigator's Mass General Brigham ID: jtbaker Grant or Project ID?: Blank

-        Access Methods: Linux command line using SSH, Linux remote desktop
+        Access Methods: Linux command line using SSH Briefcase Group (PAS): sbdp

-        Data Classification: Personally Identifiable Information
+        Data Classification: de-identified human subjects data
+        Lab or storage group: None
         Purpose: Research
+        Storage Required: Up to 50GB
         Area of Study: Other (describe in comments section)

-        Applications:
+        Applications: python3, pandas, numpy, rclone

-        linux command line, rclone
+        Comment:

-        Comment: Please add to group sbdp.
-Area of study: Digital phenotypin I am the research assistant for Dr Avram Holmes at Rutgers University, and we're collaborating with Dr Justin Baker at McLean.
+        "Please add to group sbdp.
+Area of study: Digital phenotyping.
+         I am the research assistant for Dr Avram Holmes at Rutgers University, and we're collaborating with Dr Justin Baker at McLean.
 We are doing a joint data collection, and I will be using the Eris servers to rclone the de-identified and some identifiable data from Dr Baker's data collection into the Rutgers servers to compile the full dataset of the joint data collection.
 Dr Baker's lab members will be putting data for me in a specific folder and I'll be syncing that specific folder to the Rutgers cluster.
-My access to this data and the joint sharing of PHI data is all approved in a McLean IRB and Rutgers IRB.
+My access to this data and the joint sharing of PHI data is all approved in a McLean IRB and Rutgers IRB."

 ---